Tour #01

 Panel Discussion and Live Auction

-How Small Ideas and Deeds Can Transform Attitudes and Landscapes
+Connecting Knowledge with Action: How Small Ideas and Deeds Can Transform Attitudes and Landscapes

-• Introduction to the Panel – 6:30 p.m. – 6:45 p.m.
+• 6:30 p.m. – 6:45 p.m. – Introduction to the Panel

-• Panel Discussion (Local Experts) at 6:45 p.m. – 7:30 p.m.
+• 6:45 p.m. – 7:30 p.m. – Panel Discussion: Connecting Knowledge with Action

-• Questionnaire 7:45 p.m. – 8:05 p.m.
+• 7:45 p.m. – 8:05 p.m. – Audience Q&A

-• Final Auction Bids & Closing 8:05 p.m. – 8:30 p.m.
+• 8:05 p.m. – 8:30 p.m. – Final Auction Bids & Closing

 Biographies